James Stanier Clarke

 Satirical print from 1814, The Divine and the Donkey–or Petworth Frolicks against George (the Prince Regent) and James Stanier Clarke.
 A drunken parson is being put to bed with an ass-foal wrapped in a petticoat, a prank after celebrations of the battle of Leipzig.
 The parson is identified in the Oxford Dictionary of National Biography as Clarke: he was being 'punished' for setting up an assignation with a servant-girl.
 The incident at Petworth House was real, but the presence of George seems to be fictional.

-James Stanier Clarke (1766–1834) was an English cleric, naval author and man of letters.
-He became librarian in 1799 to George, Prince of Wales (later Prince Regent, then George IV).
+James Stanier Clarke (1766 – 4 October 1834) was an English cleric, naval author and man of letters.
+In 1799, he became the librarian to the Prince of Wales.

 Early life

 The eldest son of Edward Clarke and Anne Grenfield, and brother of Edward Daniel Clarke, he was born on 17 December 1766 at Mahon, Minorca where his father was at the time chaplain to the governor.
 He was educated at Uckfield School and then at Tonbridge School under Vicesimus Knox.
 Matriculating at St John's College, Cambridge in 1784, he did not complete a first degree.

 Having taken holy orders, Clarke was in 1790 appointed to the rectory of Preston, Sussex.
 About the beginning of 1791 he was living in Sussex with his mother, taking in the refugee Anthony Charles Cazenove for half a year.
 In 1792 he was living at Eartham with William Hayley; Thomas Alphonso Hayley made a bust of him.